 The issue of mutuality is very important because the way it is managed generally determines whether the divorce will be amicable or bitter.

 I want to set the stage for a discussion of how one tells if a divorce is imminent.
 My goal is to educate the otherwise oblivious spouse who is surprised by the divorce even though the warning signs have been evident for a long time.
 It is not my mission here to explore why marriages fail.
 My goal is limited to helping people recognize the warning signals as early as possible.

 Marriages don't break; they erode over time.
 Each time a sarcastic or hurtful remark goes without repair or apology some of the bond that holds a couple together washes away.
 Each time a spouse fails to identify an emotional need of the other and attend to it, a little more glue disappears.
-Each time a conflict is avoided because the couple despairs of constructive discussion and resolution there is more erosion.
+Each time a conflict is avoided because the couple is afraid of constructive discussion and resolution there is more erosion.
 And each time sex is refused or avoided because one of the partners feels emotionally disconnected the process accelerates.

 There are numerous other sources of erosion including the displacement of time and attention to the marriage by obsessive concerns with career or children.
 And even though there may be some explosive precipitating event such as an affair revealed, most of the time there is severe erosion by the time of the discovery.
 So how does one tell that the erosion has brought the marriage to the point of divorce?